 - Six months after this launches, someone is going to want to post-justify the expense.
-For this, they’re suddenly going to want answers to a ton of questions about what visitors did on the section.
-I need to push them on these questions beforehand and set their expectations on what we can and can’t find out, so that no one gets pissed with me when I can’t give them what they want.
+For this, they’re suddenly going to want answers to a ton of questions about what visitors did in the section.
+I need to push them on these questions beforehand and set their expectations on what we can and can’t find out so that no one gets pissed with me when I can’t give them what they want.

 - I need to convince Marketing and Development that we need to have a formal project kickoff and timeline just for my group.
 They’re going to try to lump me in with that process, and they never talk to each other, so that should be a fun conversation…

 Clearly, John has a lot of demanding groups to deal with here, but these problems do exist, it’s just that no one actively thinks through them.
 This is sometimes because they have a lot to do, but it’s also due to the fact that they don’t even know these problems exist.

 Mastering all the skills in the list above isn’t necessary, but being aware of them certainly is.
 The content manager must be a polymath.
 They should be a jack-of-all-trades, master of a few.